"Paralysed by an innate fear of failure, they fail to disrupt and fail to innovate."

 You don't need to have all the ideas, as long as you help enable them - be positive, curious and explore new ways of doing things.
 Just don't be an innovation fucker.

 Innovator.
 Disruptor.
 Skywalker.
 Entrepreneurship, startups and political campaigns are my thing.
 I'm the founder of 1derground, StartUp Fest Australia and a proud StartUp Grind Ambassador.
 Politics is a passion, working with the Greens on Local, State and Federal Elections - I also campaigned for Hillary in the USA.
 A former journalist and media broadcaster, I transitioned to a leadership role at a multinational pharmaceutical company, before becoming a corporate rebel and joining the startup community.
-I then worked as Head of Sales & Innovation for Brand Collective in Australia and New Zealand with a mission to disrupt and redesign retail.
-Now I'm spearheading my own consultancy helping individuals, startups and corporates disrupt.
-I'm also COO at MarineTraffic - helping transform shipping.
-You can also find me somewhere between US + Europe + Australia, speaking at conferences and events.
+I was Head of Sales & Innovation for Brand Collective in Australia and New Zealand with a mission to disrupt and redesign retail.
+Now I'm COO at MarineTraffic - helping transform shipping + I'm also spearheading my own consultancy helping individuals, startups and corporates disrupt.
+Find me somewhere between US + Europe + Australia, speaking at conferences and events.